monijaman/Theoretical/interview-questions/readme.md

 Fix: Convert inputs to numbers using Number() or parseInt().
 Purpose: Evaluates attention to detail and debugging skills.

-2. Problem-Solving Skills (30 minutes)
+## Problem-Solving Skills

-   a.
+## a.
 Algorithmic Thinking

 Question: Write a function to reverse a string in JavaScript.
 Answer:

 ```javascript
 function reverseString(str) {